gerardosocias29/translation-api/README.md

 php artisan test --env=testing
 ```

 All tests should pass.
-Seeding ensures `test_json_export_performance` has enough data to simulate production load.
+Seeding ensures `translations` table has enough data to simulate production load.